Keep up-to-date with the latest supply chain insights.

 Whether you already have a mature QMS, or still establishing one, the following tactics will help you continuously improve your quality management system and ensure that it keeps contributing to your business success and customer satisfaction.

-Today, even small businesses tend to have supply chains that reach across the globe, and rely on multiple suppliers and supply chain partners.
+Today, even small businesses have supply chains with global reach.
+Most modern companies rely on multiple suppliers and supply chain partners.
 Disparate and siloed management systems can make it impossible to see the real state of material or manufacturing quality in some, if not all, parts of your sourcing ecosystem.

-Professional quality control and compliance software can bring all of your supply chain stakeholders to one transparent platform, allowing to consolidate scattered and siloed inspection data, and leverage it into actionable results.
+Professional quality control and compliance software can bring all of your supply chain stakeholders to one transparent platform, allowing you to consolidate scattered and siloed inspection data and leverage it into actionable results.

-The result?
-Consolidated, cross-checked data and detailed QC reports available from a single source-- enabling your quality team to spot quality trends, identify hotspots and high-risk parts of your supply chain, and proactively intervene before quality issues spin out of control.
+This means consolidated, cross-checked data and detailed QC reports available from a single source- enabling your quality team to spot trends, identify high-risk parts of your supply chain, and proactively intervene before quality issues spin out of control.

-Access to shared insights helps foster collaboration, keep all connected partners on the same page, and contribute to informed and timely decisions in every part of your supply chain.
-Among other things, this enables your quality management system to address issues more comprehensively, and with input from all relevant stakeholders.
+Access to shared insights helps foster collaboration, keep all connected partners on the same page, and contributes to informed and timely decisions in every part of your supply chain.
+Supply chain visibility enables your quality management system to address issues more comprehensively and with input from all relevant stakeholders.

-Performance in your sourcing network can vary greatly from supplier to supplier -- and one approach to quality management will not fit all.
+Performance in your sourcing network can vary significantly from supplier to supplier, meaning you should have more than one approach to quality management.

-If your QMS has the ability to capture supplier performance data, consolidate it and present it to you in an easy-to-understand way, you can use those insights to create a risk profile for every supplier.
-Based on those, you can decide how much scrutiny each supplier needs.
+When your QMS has the ability to capture supplier performance data, consolidate it, and present it to you in an easy-to-understand way, you can use those insights to create a risk profile for every supplier.
+Based on that information, you can decide how much attention each supplier needs.

-For example, mature manufacturers with a good track record can be empowered to self-inspect a part of your production order, while new and higher-risk suppliers will need third-party inspections.
-Having the data to make these decisions will help you make the best of your quality control budget, and manage your supplier relations effectively.
+Mature manufacturers with a good track record can be empowered to self-inspect parts of your production order, while new and high-risk suppliers will need third-party inspections.
+Having the data to make these decisions will help you make the best of your quality control budget and manage your supplier relations effectively.

-When suppliers and inspectors can work from standardized processes and specifically designed workflows, it makes it a lot easier to monitor adherence to quality and compliance requirements, and ensure that your quality data is internally consistent, instead of being stuck comparing “apples and oranges”.
+When suppliers and inspectors work from standardized processes and specifically designed workflows, it makes it much easier to monitor adherence to quality and compliance requirements and to ensure that your quality data is internally consistent.

-Professional QMS software can come pre-bundled with a library of checklists and templates, designed by industry expects based on best practices, and updated based on regulatory changes that occur in your designated marketplace.
-You can use those libraries to set up your quality control and compliance workflows.
+Professional QMS software can come pre-bundled with a library of checklists and templates designed by industry experts based on best practices.
+It also has the ability to be updated based on regulatory changes that occur in your designated marketplace.
+You can use those libraries as a starting point to set up your own quality control and compliance workflows.

-Furthermore, if all of your inspectors and suppliers are connected to the same platform, you can roll out updated standards and procedures with just a few clicks, and be confident that no part of your supply chain is operating on out-of-date specifications.
+Furthermore, if all of your inspectors and suppliers are connected to the same platform, you can roll out updated standards and procedures with just a few clicks, ensuring that every part of your supply chain is operating on up-to--date specifications.

-It is critical that you have an accurate picture of every supplier you consider adding to your sourcing network -- before you give them your business.
+It is critical that you have an accurate picture of every supplier you consider adding to your network before you give them your business.
 However, getting comprehensive and objective data about your potential new partner’s operation can be time-consuming and costly, especially if they are located overseas.
-If you are choosing between several suppliers, the issue can be further complicated: for example, if their assessment was done by different parties, and the results are not immediately comparable.
+If you are choosing between several suppliers, the issue can be further complicated.
+For example, if their assessment was done by different parties, the results may not be comparable.

-To avoid this problem, you can implement a standardized process for auditing new suppliers.
-Detailed, customizable and ready-to-use templates for this purpose are often provided by QMS software with TIC features, helping you can make the supplier vetting process straightforward and cost-effective.
+To avoid this issue, you can implement a standardized process for auditing new suppliers.
+Detailed, customizable, and ready-to-use templates are often provided by QMS software for this purpose.
+Additional TIC features help make the supplier vetting process straightforward and cost-effective.

-Delivering a high-quality, safe and sustainably sourced product that is a proper reflection of your brand means that your production must adhere to a slew of market regulations, auditing and certification schemes, as well as your own production standards.
+Delivering a high-quality, safe, and sustainably sourced product is a reflection of your brand.
+Your production must adhere to a slew of market regulations, auditing and certification schemes, as well as your own production standards.

 With this complicated web of requirements to navigate, clear and consistent guidance for all parts of your supply chain is a vital part of your QMS.

-By giving your own and your suppliers’ teams access to educational resources and training materials-- from workshops and online courses, to step-by-step videos to guide QC operations in the field-- you ensure that your brand’s and target market’s requirements are being followed consistently and contribute to lasting improvement within your own business and among your partners.
+By giving you and your suppliers’ teams access to educational resources and training materials- from workshops and online courses, to step-by-step videos to guide QC operations in the field- you ensure that your brand’s and target market’s requirements are being followed consistently.
+This will contribute to lasting improvements within your own business and among your partners.

-Today’s consumers are increasingly demanding products with sourcing practices that are in line with their values.
-Indeed, buyers are willing to stay loyal to brands that practice transparent, sustainable and environmentally friendly sourcing, and prepared to leave those that do not deliver on the ethical front.
+Today’s consumers increasingly demand products with sourcing practices that align with their values.
+Buyers are loyal to brands that practice transparent, sustainable, and environmentally friendly sourcing and are prepared to leave those that do not deliver on the ethical front.

-As customer satisfaction is among the ultimate goals of a well-functioning QMS, it only makes sense to expand its reach to concerns of sustainable sourcing, supply chain ethics and transparency.
-The good news is, the fundamental QMS tools that you may already be using to ensure manufacturing quality and regulatory compliance-- such as consistent standards, real-time data collection, supplier training, and more-- can be effectively leveraged to monitor adherence to ethical standards and build a more ethical supply chain.
+As customer satisfaction is among the ultimate goals of a well-functioning QMS, it makes sense to expand its reach to concerns of sustainable sourcing, supply chain ethics, and transparency.
+The good news is, the fundamental QMS tools used to ensure manufacturing quality and regulatory compliance- such as consistent standards, real-time data collection, supplier training, and more- can be effectively leveraged to monitor adherence to ethical standards and build a more resilient supply chain.

-Furthermore, we wanted to give you ways to develop your quality management system that build on your existing resources, without the need to scrap or fully overhaul your existing supply chain management platform.
-To achieve that, we made sure that the QIMAone quality control and compliance software can be integrated with existing management tools and platform, such as Product Lifecycle Management (PLM), Enterprise Resource Planning (ERP), and Warehouse Management Software (WMS).
+Furthermore, we provide ways to develop your quality management system that build on your existing resources, without the need to scrap or fully overhaul your existing supply chain management platform.
+To achieve that, we made sure that the QIMAone quality control and compliance software can be integrated with existing management tools and platforms, such as Product Lifecycle Management (PLM), Enterprise Resource Planning (ERP), and Warehouse Management Software (WMS).

-Discover the many features of QIMAone, and see how they can become powerful ways to improve your quality management system.
+Discover the many powerful features of QIMAone and see how , our software improves your quality management system.

 Want to see our platform in action?